 Step 3.
 Installing phpMyAdmin on Ubuntu 18.04 LTS.

 Use this command to install PHPMyAdmin on Ubuntu 18.04:

 sudo apt install phpmyadmin

 Important, this step will ask you to select the webserver where the application would be installed, it is mandatory that you select with the spacebar “Apache” server or your designate, not doing this will cause the files won’t be copied correctly and then can not find the installed application.

 Step 4.
 Accessing phpMyAdmin.

-Now open your browser and surf to http://your-ip-address/phpmyadmin and your phpmyadmin will ask you for user and password of your mysql installation such as on step 2, you can use root as user and the root mysql password, or any other mysql user/password.
+Now open your browser and surf to http://your-ip-address/phpmyadmin and your PHPMyAdmin will ask you for the user and password of your MySQL installation such as on step 2, you can use root as user and the root MySQL password, or any other MySQL user/password.
 If you are using a firewall, please open port 80 to enable access to the control panel.